TechTeamAwesome/Split_test_wisely/README.md

 @Itansh created the group

-sargam has added her prepared statement program for sql...prepared statement is used for avoiding writing same query again and again.istead we just change the argument of the prest..
+22-06-2018 1 >> sargam has added her prepared statement program for sql...prepared statement is used for avoiding writing same query again and again.istead we just change the argument of the prest..

+22-06-2018 2 >> Itansh added base project model SplitwiseApp.zip